ElectronicCats/faultycat/README.md

 ### Useful References

-If you don't know where to start with FaultyCat, you may find a couple of chapters of the [Hardware Hacking Handbook](https://nostarch.com/hardwarehacking) useful.
+If you don't know where to start with Electromagnetic Fault Injection (EMFI), you may find a couple of chapters of the [Hardware Hacking Handbook](https://nostarch.com/hardwarehacking) useful.

 You can see a demo of PicoEMP being used on a real attack in this [TI CC SimpleLink attack demo](https://github.com/KULeuven-COSIC/SimpleLink-FI/blob/main/notebooks/5_ChipSHOUTER-PicoEMP.ipynb).